ainsleyrutterford/deep-learning-coral-analysis/README.md

 $ python train.py --ablated --lr 0.0001 --batch 4
 ```

-Each sample that the network is trained is augmented.
-The augmentation parameters are defined in [train.py](train.py) and can be tuned if necessary.
+Each sample used for training is augmented before it is passed to the network.
+The augmentation parameters currently used are defined in [train.py](train.py) and can be tuned if necessary.

 ## Testing